momchiltsanovv/Simple-Wallet-App/README.md

-# Simple Wallet App
+# Wallet App

 ## Overview
-The Simple Wallet App is a user-friendly application designed for managing digital transactions.
-It allows users to send and receive money while keeping track of their financial activities efficiently.
+The Simple Revolut-like Wallet App is a user-friendly console application designed for managing digital transactions.
+It allows users to send and receive money while efficiently keeping track of their financial activities.
 ## Features
 -  User registration and authentication
 -  Send and receive money